cran-task-views/SpatioTemporal/SpatioTemporal.md

     -   `r pkg("nlme")` and `r pkg("lme4")`
         contain functions to fit linear mixed models, and have facilities to model spatial and/or temporal effects.
+    -   `r pkg("mlr3spatiotempcv")` provides spatiotemporal resampling
+        methods; it extends the mlr3 ML framework with spatio-temporal resampling methods to account for the presence of spatiotemporal autocorrelation in predictor variables.
 -   **Point patterns**
     -   `r pkg("splancs")` provides methods for spatial and space-time point pattern analysis (khat, kernel3d, visualizing).